What is Pradaxa?

 Because Pradaxa keeps your blood from coagulating (clotting) to prevent unwanted blood clots, this medicine can also make it easier for you to bleed, even from a minor injury such as a fall or a bump on the head.
 Contact your doctor or seek emergency medical attention if you fall or hit your head, or have any bleeding that will not stop.

-Your kidney function may need to be checked with blood tests before and during treatment with Pradaxa.
+Your kidney function may need to be checked before and during treatment with Pradaxa.

 Keep the capsules in their original container or blister pack.
 Do not put Pradaxa capsules into a daily pill box or pill organizer.